Economy

 Share

 Nigeria’s economy has experienced a significant transformation following a comprehensive recalculation of its Gross Domestic Product (GDP), leading to a 30% increase in its size.
-This adjustment, the first in over a , conducted by the National Bureau of Statistics (NBS), which updated the base year from 2010 to 2019.
-The revision now includes previously unaccounted sectors such as digital services, pension funds, and the informal market, which employs over 90% of the population.
+This adjustment, the first in over a decade, was conducted by the National Bureau of Statistics (NBS), which updated the base year from 2010 to 2019.
+The revision now includes previously unaccounted sectors such as digital services, pension funds, and the informal labor market, which employs over 90% of the population.

-The inclusion of digital services reflects the rapid and integration of technology into Nigeria’s economy.
+The inclusion of digital services reflects the rapid growth and integration of technology into Nigeria’s economy.
 The Information and Communication Technology (ICT) sector, for instance, has been a major contributor to the GDP, with the telecommunications industry alone accounting for over 12% of the total GDP.
 This sector’s expansion underscores the increasing importance of technology and innovation in driving economic growth.

 Share